Jennifer Capriati

-Capriati set a number of youngest-ever records at the start of her career.
-She made her professional debut in 1990 at the age of 13 years, 11 months, reaching the final of the hard-court tournament in Boca Raton, Florida.
-She reached the semifinals of the French Open in her debut and later became the youngest-ever player to reach the top 10, at age 14 years, 235 days, in October of that year.
-Following a first-round loss at the 1993 US Open, she took a 14-month break from competitive pro tennis.
+Capriati set a number of youngest-ever records.
+She made her professional debut in 1990 at the age of 13 years, 11 months, reaching the final of the Boca Raton tournament.
+She reached the semifinals of the 1990 French Open on her debut and later became the youngest-ever player to reach the top 10, at age 14 years, 235 days, in October of that year.
+Following a first-round loss at the 1993 US Open, she took a 14-month break from professional tennis.
 Her personal struggles during this time (including arrests for shoplifting and possession of marijuana) were well documented by the press.

-In 1998, Capriati won her first Grand Slam singles match in five years at Wimbledon.
+In 1998, Capriati won her first major-level singles match in five years at Wimbledon.
 During the next two years, she slowly returned to championship form, winning her first title in six years in Strasbourg in 1999 and regaining a top-20 ranking.
 At the 2001 Australian Open, the reinvigorated Capriati became the lowest seed ever to win the championship when she defeated Martina Hingis in straight sets for her first Grand Slam championship.
-She also won the French Open that year, claiming the Women's Tennis Association No. 1 ranking in October.
+She also won the French Open that year, claiming the WTA No. 1 ranking in October.
 After successfully defending her Australian Open title in 2002, she became a top-10 mainstay until injuries derailed her career in 2004.
-She won 14 professional singles tournaments during her career, along with one women's doubles championship.
+Capriati was inducted into the International Tennis Hall of Fame in 2014.